ethereum/consensus-specs/specs/phase1/validator.md

 Note the timing of when to create/broadcast is altered from Phase 1.

-A validator should create and broadcast the `attestation` to the associated attestation subnet when either (a) the validator has received a valid `BeaconBlock` from the expected beacon block proposer and a valid `ShardBlock` for the expected shard block porposer for the assigned `slot` or (b) one-half of the `slot` has transpired (`SECONDS_PER_SLOT / 2` seconds after the start of `slot`) -- whichever comes _first_.
+A validator should create and broadcast the `attestation` to the associated attestation subnet when either (a) the validator has received a valid `BeaconBlock` from the expected beacon block proposer and a valid `ShardBlock` for the expected shard block proposer for the assigned `slot` or (b) one-half of the `slot` has transpired (`SECONDS_PER_SLOT / 2` seconds after the start of `slot`) -- whichever comes _first_.

 #### Attestation data